-1. An entrepreneurial venture is a new business formation that is in the early stages of getting capitalized and then developing, organizing and managing a business toward initial profitability.
-New entrepreneurial ventures are reported to OEV by partner organizations such as Domi Station and Innovation Park.
+- An entrepreneurial venture is a new business formation that is in the early stages of getting capitalized and then developing, organizing and managing a business toward initial profitability.
+New entrepreneurial ventures are reported to the Office of Economic Vitality (OEV) by partner organizations such as Domi Station, Innovation Park, and the Jim Moran College of Entrepreneurship.
 In addition, the total new jobs reported under this Target is based upon the Local Area Unemployment Statistics (LAUS) published by the Department of Economic Opportunity (DEO) which is published on an annual basis.

-2. This only reflects the number of students connected to skilled job opportunities by the Office of Economic Vitality through the Leon Works Expo.
-Other program areas, such as Emergency Medical Services and Human Resources also connect students to skilled job opportunities.

-3. At the time of the January 2022 Board Retreat, there were 580 certified minority, women, and small business enterprises (MWSBE) in Leon County.
-Since the start of FY 2022, OEV has increased this number by 32 for a total of 612 certified MWSBEs.
-Through continued outreach to new businesses and recertification of existing MWSBEs OEV anticipates achieving 20% of this five-year target by the end of FY 2022.
+In FY 2024, local employment is expected to continue to grow with the creation of 2000 jobs with the addition of 100 new entrepreneurial ventures being co-created locally. - This only reflects the number of students connected to skilled job opportunities by the Office of Economic Vitality through the Leon Works Expo.
+Other program areas, such as Emergency Medical Services and Human Resources also connect students to skilled job opportunities - At the time of the January 2022 Board Retreat, there were 580 certified minority, women, and small business enterprises (MWSBE) in Leon County.
+In FY 2024, OEV anticipates achieving a 3% increase in certifications for a total of 680 certified MWSBEs, 58% of the County's five-year Target. - In FY 2024, the County anticipates enhancing the community's local recreational offerings with the construction of nearly 14.33 miles of sidewalks, greenways, trails, and bike lanes. - Bold Goal & Target figures for FY 2023 and FY 2024 are estimates.
+Actuals for FY 2023 will be reported at the Annual Board Retreat in January 2024.

-4. This only reflects the number of miles constructed by Blueprint.
-Other program areas, such as Parks & Recreation Services and Public Works Engineering, also contribute to this target.

-Bold Goal & Target figures for FY 2022 and FY 2023 are estimates.
-Actuals for FY 2022 will be reported at the Annual Board Retreat in January 2023.